Queensland Government's response

 Register of doctors and medical providers

-In response to the Monash review recommendations, DNRME has introduced a register of doctors, X-ray imaging practices and spirometry practices that offer health services to Queensland's coal mine workers.
+In response to the Monash review recommendations, RSHQ has introduced a register of doctors, X-ray imaging practices and spirometry practices that offer health services to Queensland's coal mine workers.

 From 1 March 2019 use of registered medical providers is a mandatory requirement of the Coal Mine Workers' Health Scheme.

 QIP has implemented a new accreditation process for doctors, spirometry practices, spirometry training providers and X-ray imaging clinics.
-Although QIP will manage the accreditation process, the department will oversee the service and continue to approve providers.
+Although QIP will manage the accreditation process, RSHQ will oversee the service and continue to approve providers.

 A new training program has been developed for doctors providing health assessments for Queensland coal mine workers.